Contact: 4 Winds USA, 608-469-7956

 After the 1992 Olympic Trials in New Orleans, Steve gave up his job as a USA National Club Coach.
 Steve and Liz then ministered to world-class track and field athletes on all teams, plus gave advice to distance runners.

-In 2014, 4 Winds USA started working with athletes from all sports.
+In 2014, 4 Winds USA started standing up for all Christian athletes.
 Since 2005, the ministry has been located near the University of Wisconsin football stadium in Madison.
 Steve has been on worldwide radio two times per month for three years.
 Most of the time, covering 250 stations in 35 states, then worldwide.

 Steve is a 1974 graduate of Webster High School (WI), Minnesota State University, Mankato, and Western Kentucky University where he received a Master of Science-Public Health degree in 1981.